 Luca Osteria is an Italian restaurant in Coral Gables, which is certainly not South Beach (more like South Beach’s wealthy aunt who always shows up in a new Ferrari).
 However, the food here is really great and it’s also home to one of our favorite dishes in the entire city: the patate fritte, a plate of little fried potato balls covered by a creamy layer of parmigiano fonduta, black truffle, and an egg yolk.
 The pasta here is excellent too, and includes a perfect cacio e pepe that you might be too full to finish because you ordered two helpings of that patate fritte.
 You’ll probably still need a reservation for dinner here.
 There’s lots of outdoor seating good for people watching and a small, bright dining room that’s a bit more lively.

-Casa Isola is another Italian option in Sunset Harbour, and is just a short drive from Carbone.
+Casa Isola is another Italian option in Sunset Harbour, just a short drive from Carbone.
 We loved our dinner here from the first plate, which was the pane al prosciutto: a warm little circle of bread with cubes of prosciutto baked in and a parmesan honey butter for smearing.
 They also have a (mildly) spicy rigatoni with Calabrian chiles and vodka sauce, and a tender veal parm that was big enough to have its own zip code.
 It’s casual here and you will feel overdressed in a tuxedo, but if you’re coming on a weekend, you’ll still want a reservation.
 Luckily, you won’t need to hire a private investigator to get one.

 Carbone promises its guests a dose of old school glamour, which it really doesn’t deliver in the slightest.
 You can, however, find that vintage glamour at The Surf Club, an incredibly expensive yet amazingly delicious restaurant in Surfside.
 The restaurant (which is from a chef whose last name rhymes with smeller) is located inside the Four Seasons Hotel, a historic property that will make you feel like Elizabeth Taylor stepping out for a night of whatever it was they did for fun in the ’50s.
 Order a Caesar salad prepared tableside, steak tartare, oysters rockefeller, or the $138 beef wellington, which - yes - is so freaking expensive but is also one of the most memorable pieces of beef you’ll ever meet.

 Here’s another NYC-imported Italian restaurant in South Beach for you.
-They do pizza here (very, very good pizza).
+They specialize in pizza here (very, very good pizza).
 It can still be a little tough to get a table because they don’t take reservations, but we’ve found it easier ever since they expanded with outdoor seating.
 Pizza is what you should absolutely order here, but getting the baked artichoke special is also a good idea.

-So maybe you want to go to Carbone because you’re looking for a dinner that feels like a big event.
+So maybe you want to go to Carbone because you’re looking for a dinner that feels like a big party.
 Well, every meal we’ve had at Cafe La Trova tends to feel like we’re celebrating something, even if it’s just a random Tuesday.
 The big and delicious Cuban restaurant in Little Havana makes for a great dinner party.
 They have fantastic live music, suave bartenders who will randomly start playing musical instruments, and shareable dishes like arroz con pollo and whole fried snapper.

 In the venn diagram of “great food” and “fancy restaurant,” Stubborn Seed lies in the middle.
 Their menu changes often, but has things like crudos, warm celery root with crispy maitake mushrooms, and aged ribeye.
 An eight-course tasting menu is also available for $150 per person.
 It’s also approximately a three minute walk from Carbone, and there’s even a slight chance you could get seated at the bar if you don’t have a reservation.